Binomial proportion confidence interval: Wilson score interval with continuity correction

+To apply a continuity correction to the Wilson interval with such an adjusted $\tilde n$, we modify the second parameter of Wallis' Wilson formulae above, but leave the continuity adjustment term $\tfrac 1 {2n}$ unaltered (Wallis 2026).

+Wilson interval with complex survey data

+For complex survey data, such as when sampling from a finite population, or sampling with unequal weighting and clustering, the sample size $n$ needs to be replaced with the effective sample size $\tilde n = n/{\rm DEFF}$ that accounts for the design effect of sampling.

+It may also be reasonable to replace the normal quantiles $z_\alpha$ with the Student distribution quantiles $t_\alpha(d)$ where $d$ is the sampling design degrees of freedom.

 Jeffreys interval

 Jeffreys intervals plotted on a logistic curve, revealing asymmetry and good performance for small n and where p is at or near 0 or 1.

 The Jeffreys interval has a Bayesian derivation, but good frequentist properties (outperforming most frequentist constructions).
 In particular, it has coverage properties that are similar to those of the Wilson interval, but it is one of the few intervals with the advantage of being equal-tailed (e.g., for a 95% confidence interval, the probabilities of the interval lying above or below the true value are both close to 2.5%).
 In contrast, the Wilson interval has a systematic bias such that it is centred too close to $p = 0.5$.